 1. Risk of food poisoning and other safety issues

 One of the more compelling arguments against these diets is the potential health risks involved with consuming unprocessed food.
-Raw food has been linked to gastroenteritis, dental fractures and infections.
+Raw food has been linked to gastroenteritis, dental fractures, and infections.
 Let’s have a look at what the scientific community says about raw food:

 Bones pose another potential threat to felines: small and sharp fragments can cause internal bleeding, infections, obstructions, and other injuries when moving through the digestive system.

 2. Raw meat is expensive

 For those who are on a budget, one of the more important aspects of raw diets is the costs involved.
 Depending on the quality of the meat that you buy, your recurring costs for cat food may increase two-fold when compared to processed foods.
 However, this is slightly offset by the fact that raw food tends to be more densely packed in raw food, meaning you will actually need less volume.

 3. You have to commit